 Before you upload your PDF (using either the Blurb plug-in for InDesign or the Blurb PDF Uploader) you should carefully review each page of your PDF.
 Blurb does not review or edit your files before they go to print.

 While Blurb is unable to review files for you, there are several things you can do to ensure the best possible results (and no unpleasant surprises when your printed book arrives in the mail).

-1. First, view your exported PDF using our recommend settings.
+1. View your exported PDF correctly

 - Make sure your full-bleed layouts go all the way to the page edge and not just the trim edge.
 See our help center article on full-bleed layouts.

 - Make sure your important content won't be trimmed off by keeping content inside the trim lines.
 Our InDesign plug-in has guides to help you.